 Wrapping Things Up

 At the end of each learning event, provide guidance as to what resolution should look like with a wrap-up related to the content, context, and learning activities.
 This allows learners to assess what they have accomplished, and understand why they were tasked to accomplish it.
 Wrapping up closes the practical inquiry loop, and provides that closure we need to settle our brains before we jump back into a new practical inquiry cycle.

 The work we all do in support of eLearning events allows us to journey alongside our learners through the critical inquiry process, all in support of cognitive presence leading to repeated “aha!” moments.
 We design, develop, and deliver environments where our learners can grow, evolve, connect, and share -- integrating key concepts from learning events into their own worlds, and returning to the discourse with new ideas and new knowledge.

 Throughout this series we have explored social, teaching, and cognitive presence – the key elements within the Community of Inquiry framework.
 In the next (and last) installment of this series, we will take a look at the indicators and assessment tools associated with this framework, and how we can measure our effectiveness in each of these presence areas related to the work we do in the design, development, and delivery of eLearning.

 Interested in learning more about instructional design in the virtual classroom?
-Click on the graphic below to read about our Virtual Classroom Instructional Designer Certificate and how you can earn your Virtual Classroom Instructional Designer Badge.
+Click on the graphic below to read about our Virtual Classroom Design Mastery Series certificate and how you can earn your Virtual Classroom Instructional Designer Badge.